AndreaLK3/Multi-sense-LM/README.md

 ## Multi-sense Language Modeling

-This repository contains the code to train Multi-sense language models, that predict not only the next word but also the sense it assumes in the context, using the labels found in WordNet 3.0.<br/>
+This repository contains the code to train Multi-sense language models, that predict not only the next word but also the sense it assumes in the context, using labels from WordNet 3.0.<br/>
 The part of the models that executes standard language modelling must be pre-trained on WikiText-2.
 The sense prediction architecture is then trained on the SemCor sense-labeled corpus.
 Optionally, it is possible to use an input signal from a dictionary graph with WordNet glosses, updated via a Graph Attention Network.

 #### Example
 As specified in the next section, the preliminary steps are: 1) loading FastText vectors, and 2) gathering and encoding WordNet glosses for the vocabulary.
-Once they are done, a model must be:
+Once they are done, a model can be:
 - pre-trained on WikiText-2: <br/>
   `python run_model_pretraining.py --model_type=transformer`
 - trained on SemCor: <br/>